 In 1973 I went to the University of Glasgow for 4 years and graduated in aeronautical engineering.
 During that time I also learned to fly with the Royal Air Force as a special reservist for 2 years with the University Air Squadron.
 Initial training in ancient Chipmunks and then first solo in a Scottish Aviation Bulldog T Mk 1 in the summer of 1974.
 My career goal as a pilot seemed to be taking shape nicely.
 It was exciting and the romantic in me loved getting on my little Honda 50 motorbike to Glasgow airport, changing into flying gear, taking off and doing aerobatics over Loch Lomond.
 You can read some blogs I have written of my flying training experiences here.

-God had other plans as at university I was also involved with the Christian Union.
+Whilst at university I was also involved with the Christian Union.
 Through this I got to hear about the needs of the world and instead of pursuing a career in aviation after graduating I joined Operation Mobilisation (OM), a worldwide International Christian organisation, in 1977.
 This was ironic as instead of life with aircraft I ended up living on the organisation’s ship MV Logos, the world’s first floating bookship.
 144 crew from about 25 nations on a small 2,300 ton, 83m length ship meant it was no cruise.
 All of us including even the captain were unpaid volunteers.

 Roles and responsibilities were varied and included ‘able-bodied’ seaman, programme manager, dept. head and ‘line up’ man.
 This latter job involved ‘leap frogging’ ahead of the ship for 6-12 weeks preparing for ship visits to future countries and ports, often staying with families and local people.
 The ship itself was unique as far as vessels were concerned as typically we would spend much time in port (2 or more weeks) with many thousands of local people visiting the one-of-a-kind onboard book exhibition and conferences.
 She would then typically sail for 2 or 3 days to next port.
 This pattern, along with associated travels, was an adventure which took me to over 60 countries by time I was 30.
 All on a shoestring budget!